Banks Assist Fraudsters to Open Bank Accounts and Launder the Proceeds of Crime.

 ● 4 x Forged/FOG identity documents £2000

 Vasile has the choice of selling each ‘virgin’ account (including cards and PINs) to other ‘businessmen’ for £1,000 each (x 50 = £50,000) which represents a net profit of £44,000 a week.
 Alternatively, he can use the accounts to launder cash as described elsewhere - where his longer-term profits from drug and people smuggling are considerably larger.

 None of this is rocket science.
-Opening a bank account (called ‘on-boarding’ by banks) using FOGs or forged documents is easy - far too easy.
-If banks talked to each other (or even communicated properly between branches) it would make life so much more difficult for fraudsters.
+As described above, opening a bank account using FOGs or forged documents is easy - far too easy.
+Effective due diligence and fast onboarding are not mutually exclusive, and If banks talked to each other (or even communicated properly between branches) it would make life so much more difficult for fraudsters.
 But they don’t, and for that Vasile, and the hundreds like him, are eternally grateful.